From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 For nature and outdoor lovers, you’ll never be left thinking of what to do in Exmouth.

-Between the town, Cape Range National Park and the Ningaloo Reef, there are plenty of beautiful sights, attractions, activities and of course, let’s not forget the crystal clear waters are lined with coral reefs and colourful fish.
+Between the town, Cape Range National Park and the Ningaloo Reef, there are plenty of beautiful sights, attractions, activities.
+And of course, let’s not forget the crystal clear waters lined with coral reefs and colourful fish, and pristine beaches like Turquoise Bay and Osprey Bay.

-Here is our list of 18 awesome things to do in Exmouth WA.
+Here is our list of 18 awesome things to do in Exmouth.

 READ MORE: Check out this great road trip itinerary from Perth to Exmouth!